kathrynhamilton/textbooks/MachineLearning/w266NLP.md

 Removing nonsubjective phrases can improve the accuracy of a polarity classifier.

 **Sentiment Lexicons** assign general sentiment to words outside of context.
-Some examples are: General Inquirer, LIWC, MPQA, Bing Liu Opinion Lexicon, SentiWordNet.
+Some examples are: *General Inquirer*, *LIWC*, *MPQA*, *Bing Liu Opinion Lexicon*, *SentiWordNet*.
 There is a wide range of dissagreement between these lexicons.